Skip to content

 Tallahassee Memorial Animal Therapy

-Their animals started visiting the CDA in January of 2019.
+The animals started visiting the CDA in January of 2019.
 These visits allow our dispatchers a brief reprieve during hectic shifts.
 The attention the animals give each person help with decompressing from difficult calls, busy shifts, and long days.
-Some animals have also made their selves available if the center experiences a crisis.
+Some animals are also available if the center experiences a crisis.

 THE HUMAN-ANIMAL BOND